Parliament Acts 1911 and 1949: Validity of the 1949 act

-The High Court held that the 1949 Act was primary legislation, despite being unusual in that the courts can rule on whether the provisions of the 1911 Act are complied with.
-It was held that the 1911 Act clearly permits the procedures specified in the Parliament Acts to be used for "any Public Bill", and this was sufficient to dispose of the argument that the 1911 Act could not be used to amend itself.
+The High Court held that the 1949 act was primary legislation, despite being unusual in that the courts can rule on whether the provisions of the 1911 act are complied with.
+It was held that the 1911 act clearly permits the procedures specified in the Parliament Acts to be used for "any Public Bill", and this was sufficient to dispose of the argument that the 1911 act could not be used to amend itself.
 The court took the view that the 1911 Act was a 'remodelling' of the constitution rather than a delegation of power.

 The subsequent Court of Appeal ruling agreed that the 1949 act itself was valid, but left open the question of whether the Commons could use the Parliament Act to make significant changes to the constitution (for example, repealing the Parliament Act's provision prohibiting the act from being used to extend the lifespan of Parliament).
 The Court of Appeal refused to give the Countryside Alliance permission to appeal their decision to the House of Lords; however, a petition for permission to appeal was submitted directly to the Law Lords and granted in July 2005.
 Argument in the case was heard on 13 and 14 July 2005 by a large committee of nine Law Lords, rather than the normal five.
 In a unanimous decision, the Law Lords upheld the validity of 1949 Act.

 Future developments

 After the "first stage" of reform of the House of Lords was implemented in the House of Lords Act 1999, the Wakeham Royal Commission on the proposal of a "second stage" of reform reported in January 2000.
 Subsequently, the government decided to take no action to change the legislative relationship between the House of Commons and the House of Lords.

 In March 2006, it was reported that the then-Labour Government was considering removing the ability of the Lords to delay legislation that arises as a result of manifesto commitments (while the Lords still acted in accordance with a self-imposed restriction, the Salisbury Convention, which this legislation would have merely formalised), and reducing their ability to delay other legislation to a period of 60 days (although a compromise of 6 months has also been suggested).
 The Labour Government made no attempt to enact such changes before the 2010 general election, which Labour lost.

-In May 2011, Deputy Prime Minister Nick Clegg announced the Coalition Government's plans to legislate for a mainly elected House of Lords.
+In May 2011, Deputy Prime Minister Nick Clegg announced the Coalition Government's plans to legislate for a mainly elected House of Lords in the House of Lords Reform Bill 2012.
 In the face of fierce opposition from the overwhelming majority of the Lords, he indicated that he would consider use of the Parliament Act.
-Ultimately this did not happen.
+Ultimately this did not happen, as the bill was withdrawn.